-K-cluster typically brings proteins having a similar expression pattern together and allows functional enrichment analysis to understand the consequences of the observed expression pattern.
-We decided to use seven bins for the K-cluster analysis, partly based on empirical observation of distinct clusters in the clustergram shown in Fig. 3C.
-The K-bin specific expression patterns of constituent proteins are shown in Fig. 5 and supplemental Table 8.
+We next performed k-means cluster analysis on the set of ANOVA-significant 257 proteins.
+K-cluster typically brings proteins having similar expression pattern together and allows functional enrichment analysis to understand the consequences of the observed expression pattern.
+We decided to use 7 bins for the k-cluster analysis, partly based on empirical observation of distinct clusters in the clustergram shown in Fig 3C.
+The k-bin specific expression patterns of constituent proteins are shown in Fig 5 and Sup Table 8.
 Analysis of cluster-specific profiles revealed interesting patterns.
-For example, all the 45 proteins (supplemental Table 8A) present in cluster 1 were up-regulated in JAL and down-regulated in the other three strains (Fig. 5).
-Proteins in clusters 2 and 5 showed prominent down-regulation in H37Ra.
-Although we observed a significant up-regulation of proteins in JAL in cluster 2, in cluster 5 a comparable expression of proteins was observed in JAL, BND, and Rv.
-Cluster 3 contained 17 proteins, which specifically showed lower expression in BND compared with the other three strains (Fig. 5).
-Both clusters 4 and 6 showed down-regulation of proteins in the JAL strain.
-Proteins present in cluster 4 showed the highest expression in Ra and moderate expression in Rv strain, with low expression in BND and lowest in JAL strain (Fig. 5).
+For example, all the 45 proteins (Sup Table 8A) present in cluster 1 were up regulated in JAL and down regulated in the other three strains (Fig 5).
+Proteins in cluster 2 and 5 showed prominent down regulation in H37Ra.
+While we observed a significant up-regulation of proteins in JAL in cluster 2, in cluster 5 a comparable expression of proteins was observed in JAL, BND and Rv.
+Cluster 3 contained 17 proteins, which specifically showed lower expression in BND compared to the other three strains (Fig 5).
+Both Cluster 4 and 6 showed down-regulation of proteins in JAL strain.
+Proteins present in cluster 4 showed highest expression in Ra and moderate expression in Rv strain, with low expression in BND and lowest in JAL strain (Fig 5).